 Examples of Employer Reimbursement for Travel

-An example of employers paying employee's transportation costs separately is when an employee works at a location for the same company that is different from the location where the employee usually works.
+Employers will pay an employee's transportation costs separately when an employee works at a location for the same company that is different from the location where the employee usually works.
 For instance, an employee's job and office are located in Michigan but, once a month they travel to Pennsylvania to work out of a different regional office for several days.

 An employer sets per diem rates based on a number of factors.
 These include the cost of travel-related expenses at various locations, the length of time the employee travels away from the office, and the current Federal per diem rate.